ksvan/node-red-contrib-tibber/README.md

     msg.payload = { 'query': '{ viewer { name }}'};
     msg.payload = { 'query': '{ viewer { homes { primaryHeatingSource } } }' };

+### Subscriptions
+GraphQL supports event subscriptions, based on similar query, but with the namespace subscription instead of ie viewer above.
+You can turn the query node into an event listener by giving the parameter 'subscribe: true'.
+This will cause the node to use websocket instead and listen for events on the socket.
+In case of events, the node will emit a msg.payload with the data recieved.
+Please note
+* The node expects your query to be a valid graphql ask for a subscription
+* There is currently no logic implemented for handling connectivity issues after initial setup, fixing/retry of the connection etc

+        msg.payload = { subscribe: true, query: 'subscription{ liveMeasurement(homeId:"c70dcbe5-4485-4821-933d-a8a86452737b"){timestamp power maxPower}}' }
+In this case, you will often need to give specific ids to target your event stream.
+In the case above, the homeid for the Tibber demo account is used.

 ## Return objects & values
 This will follow the Tibber datamodel for GraphQL and be highly dependent on your actually query.
 It's not as fixed as when working with REST APIs.